GLOBAL MARKETS-Bonds, dollar gain on Europe debt worries

 formally requested aid to recapitalize its banks, but did not specify how much money it would need.

-Ten-year Spanish government bonds fell pushing yields higher, to 6.63 percent, while the cost of insuring five-year Spanish debt also rose.
+Ten-year Spanish government bonds fell pushing yields 19 basis points higher to 6.56 percent, while the cost of insuring five-year Spanish debt also rose.

 The euro fell to its lowest in almost two weeks against the dollar and looked set to extend losses.